acmsigsoft/EmpiricalStandards/FAQ.md

 # Frequently Asked Questions

+### How do I cite the standards?

+Please cite the empirical standards report from arXiv, as follows.
+Please do not cite this repo by URL.

+Paul Ralph et al. (2021) Empirical Standards for Software Engineering Research. arXiv:2010.03525 [cs.SE].

+For complete author list, see: https://arxiv.org/abs/2010.03525

 ### Where can I find the standards?

 You can find the standards, our report and our presentation slides here: [https://github.com/acmsigsoft/EmpiricalStandards](https://github.com/acmsigsoft/EmpiricalStandards)